You’re done with a long tough day at work. It was crazy, and you wish you’re happy to be home. You can relax and enjoy a peaceful evening.

 Why is your key stuck in the gear?
 This may be due to the formation of rust along the metal walls inside the lock.

-It is therefore necessary to be able to lubricate the walls, and in this kind of situation, you probably have what you need on hand or in a store nearby.
+If you’re wondering how to remove a key stuck in a lock, it is important to first lubricate the walls.
+In this kind of situation, you probably have what you need on hand or in a store nearby.

 The procedure is very simple: apply by spraying the lock with lubricant.
 A little patience will be useful, because you will have to wait about ten minutes for the product to take effect.